-'Relief from forfeiture' is a general statutory form of relief, also granted in specific areas of law such as landlord & tenant [Commercial Tenancies Act, s.20] and insurance law [Insurance Act, s.129].
-It is mostly a consideration in contract law, though not only that as it has been held to apply to statutory penalties as well.
+'Relief from forfeiture' is a general statutory form of relief under the Courts of Justice Act, but also available in specific areas of law such as commercial landlord & tenant and insurance law.
+It's mostly a consideration in contract law, though not only that as it has been held to apply to statutory penalties as well.
 When granted by a court, it is a legal excuse from the strict application of penalties or forfeitures which would otherwise operate against a party.

 Relief from Forfeiture - History

 Relief from Forfeiture - Examples

 Relief from Forfeiture - Courts of Justice Act s.98

 Relief from Forfeiture - Commercial Landlord and Tenant [cross-linked]

 Notes: These are some of the main specific forms of relief from forfeiture.